Melbourne Institute of Technology

-Melbourne Institute of Technology (MIT) is a private tertiary educational institution catering principally to international students in Australia at campuses in Melbourne and Sydney.
-It has a NEAS-accredited English Language Centre and offers undergraduate and postgraduate courses in business, accounting, management, marketing, information technology, computer networking and telecommunications engineering.
+The Melbourne Institute of Technology (MIT) is a private tertiary educational institution catering to local and international students in Australia at campuses in Melbourne and Sydney.
+It has a NEAS-accredited English Language Centre and offers undergraduate and postgraduate courses in business, accounting, management, marketing, information technology, data analytics, research, software engineering, computer networking and telecommunications engineering.

 History

 Founded in 1996 by Nepali-Australian Businessman Shesh Ghale and his wife Jamuna Gurung, Melbourne Institute of Technology initially offered diploma-level courses in business, information technology and English from its Melbourne campus.
 In partnership with the University of New England, in 2003 MIT opened a Sydney campus offering UNE courses.
 In October 2016, a new Melbourne campus was opened in the historic Argus Building.

 Governance

 Melbourne Institute of Technology is governed by a board of directors which is responsible for overseeing the higher education operations and the general direction and superintendence of the institute.
 As of April 2021 the board chair is former Federation University Deputy Vice-Chancellor Emeritus Professor Wayne Robinson.
 The board of directors delegates responsibility for the management of MIT's operations to the appointed CEO.
 As of April 2021 the CEO is co-founder Shesh Ghale.